Intergenerational Soil Stewardship: Our Only Hope?

 Marjorie Harris BSc, IOIA V.O.
 P.Ag

 Soil, specifically topsoil, is the foundation of life on this earth.
 Earth is the only planet with healthy fertile soil on it that we know of yet, in the whole of the universe.
 Fertile soil is a little-understood mixture of biology and geology whose potential only exists in the topsoil layer.
 The topsoil layer is composed of the topsoil itself and organic matter in various stages of mineralization and humus production.
 Degradation and erosion of the topsoil depletes soil fertility, restricting plant growth, vitality, and micronutrient content.
-Hence, it becomes imperative for one to reach out to a website, and take aid of professionals in combating the problem of soil erosion.

 The theme for this month’s BC Organic Grower is: “Bioregionalism: building place based economies.”
 Agricultural philosopher Wendell Berry suggests that an agrarian economy is based on local adaptation of economic activity to the capacity of the land to sustain such activity.